Keyboard shortcuts

 }

-If you want to reload or respawn a map, you can of course despawn it then spawn it again.
-It's tedious, but it works.
+If you want to reload or respawn a map, you can despawn it and spawn it again as shown above.

-However, there is an easier way: you can insert the RespawnTiledMap component to the map entity:
+However, there is a more ergonomic way: insert the RespawnTiledMap component on the map entity.

 #![allow(unused)]